Here’s How to Add Volume to Hair for Easy, Everyday Glam

-Achieving thicker-looking hair can be a difficult task for fine hair types, but selecting the right hairstyle (and products!) are key to avoiding that flat and dull look.
-Read on to check out how to volumize hair, some hairdos for fine hair and the volumizing products that we love:
+Achieving thicker-looking hair can be a difficult task for fine hair types, but selecting the right hairstyle and products is the key to avoiding that flat and dull look.
+Read on to check out how to volumize hair, hairdos for fine hair and the volumizing products that we love the most:

 How to Volumize Hair

 It’s really important to start off with a clean slate.
 That means freshly washed and conditioned hair.
 If you have particularly thin, fine hair, oils from your scalp can weigh down this flirty style.

 2. Lightly Dry Your Locks

 Fine hair can be a little bit fragile, so we suggest you take the extra minute to lightly dry your hair.
 It makes a big difference in making sure you aren’t damaging your hair or roughing up the cuticle.
 Also, try not to whip your hair up into the towel, which can cause tearing or breakage.

 3. Add in Some Mousse

 When your hair is damp, it’s time to give it a little boost.
 Apply a golf-ball sized amount of Nexxus Mousse Plus Volumizing Foam onto your hair.
 This mousse will create body and movement to your hair while also taming frizz and flyaways.